edobry/chitin/README.md

 - `awsMskFindClusterArnByName`: finds the ARN of the MSK cluster with the given name
 - `awsMskGetConnection`: gets the connection string of the MSK cluster with the given identifier
 - `awsMskGetZkConnection`: gets the Zookeeper connection string of the MSK cluster with the given identifier
+- `awsMskGetBrokers`: gets the broker list of the given MSK cluster with the given identifier
+- `awsMskGetBrokerArns`: gets the list of broker ARNs of the given MSK cluster with the given identifier
+- `awsMskRebootBroker`: reboots the MSK broker with the given cluster identifier and broker ID

 ##### DynamoDB